martinb3/DevOps-Challenges-Cycle1/python-pyrax/README.md

 Support DevOps Challenges Cycle 1 - part 2

-All of these examples below can be run / built using ruby and fog?
+All of these examples below can be run / built using python and pyrax
 ```
-mart6985@mart6985-laptop:~/src/DevOps-Challenges-Cycle1/part2$ fog?
+mart6985@mart6985-laptop:~/src/DevOps-Challenges-Cycle1/python-pyrax/console

 ```